Zaim211/HOSTME-Application/README.md

 ** cd ../frontend
 1. npm install
 ---

--Running the Project 🚀
+Running the Project 🚀
 ---
-*Backend
----
 **Navigate to the backend directory**
 ---
--cd backend
+- cd backend
--Create a .env file in the backend directory and add the necessary environment variables:
+- Create a .env file in the backend directory and add the necessary environment variables:
 --
 *env
 ---